Module: gears.timer

 started | boolean | The timer is started. | |

-timeout | number | The timer timeout value. |
+timeout | number | The timer timeout value in seconds. |

 Object methods